Executive Clemency Office

 About the Governor's Executive Clemency Office

-The Governor’s Executive Clemency Office provides information on the clemency process based on the guidelines set forth by N.C.G.S. § 147-21.
+The Governor’s Executive Clemency Office provides information on the clemency process based on the guidelines set forth in N.C.G.S. § 147-21.

-The office oversees and coordinates investigations, prepares reports, and drafts Executive Clemency Orders for the Governor.
+The office oversees and coordinates investigations, prepares reports, helps inform the Governor's clemency decisions, and drafts Executive Clemency Orders.

 The office also acts as the liaison between the Governor’s Office and various clemency stakeholders.